andre-tmwong/IMLP347/README.md

-# IMLP347
+# IMLP360
-This is IMLP 347 course
+This is IMLP360 Python ML course